-We bow to express salutation, gratitude, apologies, and respect.
+Ojigi can express many things: salutation, gratitude, apologies, and respect.

-Nevertheless, we almost never use it between friends and family members.
+Nevertheless, they are almost never used between friends and family members.

 In non-business situations, the “bow” is used mainly for your elders, superiors, strangers, and acquaintances.